Zeus: Roles and epithets

-Cults of Zeus
+Cults

 Panhellenic cults

 The major center where all Greeks converged to pay honor to their chief god was Olympia.
 Their quadrennial festival featured the famous Games.
 There was also an altar to Zeus made not of stone, but of ash, from the accumulated remains of many centuries' worth of animals sacrificed there.

 Outside of the major inter-polis sanctuaries, there were no modes of worshipping Zeus precisely shared across the Greek world.
 Most of the titles listed below, for instance, could be found at any number of Greek temples from Asia Minor to Sicily.
 Certain modes of ritual were held in common as well: sacrificing a white animal over a raised altar, for instance.